emtilt/ph410s21/_pages/about.md

 # THIS INFORMATION IS NOT UP TO DATE

-# PH410 - Electricity and Magnetism - Fall 2019 - 3 credits
+# PH410 - Electricity and Magnetism - Spring 2021 - 3 credits

 ## Contact Information